952-841-2345

 There is no cure for diabetic neuropathy, but there are things you can do to help prevent it.
 First and foremost is maintaining healthy blood sugar levels by eating a nutritious diet and exercising.
 If you smoke, quitting can help reduce the likelihood of developing DPN.

-However, even if you make all the right lifestyle choices, diabetic peripheral neuropathy may still develop.
-If this occurs, Twin Cities Pain Clinic offers a variety of advanced and effective pain management treatments that can help manage diabetic neuropathy pain.
+However, even if you make all the right lifestyle choices, diabetes pain may still develop.
+If this occurs, Twin Cities Pain Clinic offers a variety of advanced and effective pain management treatments that can help manage diabetes pain.

 The pain management experts at Twin Cities Pain Clinic specialize in the most advanced therapies to treat diabetic neuropathy pain.
 With numerous clinics and outpatient surgery centers across the metro area, relief from diabetes pain is never far away.